The leaves are red and yellow, and

 Are incalculably small—

-If you round off to the m b trillionth place
+If you round off to them b trillionth place

 I don’t exist at all!